Unity-Technologies/multiplayer-community-contributions/Transports/com.community.netcode.transport.steamnetworkingsockets/README.md

 - Use the example SteamManager from [Steamworks.NET](https://github.com/rlabrecque/Steamworks.NET) **NOTE This is not recomended as the SteamManager does not support Steam Game Server and is very limited in funcitonlity, it can however be a good learning tool for creating your own logic**

-Steam Networking uses the CSteamID as the network address to connect to.
+Steam Networking Sockets uses the CSteamID as the network address to connect to.
 For P2P games this would require you to provide the Steam ID of the peer to connect to.
 For Client Server games this would require you to log your server onto Steam as a Steam Game Server, this act will issue your server a Steam ID which would be used as the address in this transport.